VojtechVitek/rerun/README.md

-rerun: Re-run command on file system changes
+rerun: re-run command on file system changes
 ============================================

 Credit for this library goes to https://github.com/VojtechVitek/rerun